dwbzero/csv-tools/README.md

 This script will be executed for each row in the input file.
 Each time the script is executed, the `row` variable will contain the cells of the current row as a python dictionary of string values.
 This code uses the Python string `rjust` method to pad the state and county codes with zeros, then it concats the padded state and county codes together to create the GEOID.

-We use this script with `csv-rowcalc` and check that it does what we want.
+We use this script with `csvf rowcalc` and check that it does what we want.
-We will use the `-a GEOID` option to append a new column named `GEOID` and we will pipe it to `csv-columns` to see some of the new records.
+We will use the `-a GEOID` option to append a new column named `GEOID` and we will pipe it to `csvf columns` to see some of the new records.
-Also, we need to specify our input encoding, so we include the `csv-translate` process as shown earlier.
+Also, we need to specify our input encoding, so we include the `csvf translate` process as shown earlier.

-    > csv-translate -E cp437 -e utf-8 ld-case-counts-by-county-00-15.csv
+    > csvf translate -E cp437 -e utf-8 ld-case-counts-by-county-00-15.csv
-    | csv-rowcalc -a GEOID ld-case-counts-by-county.rowcalc.py
+    | csvf rowcalc -a GEOID ld-case-counts-by-county.rowcalc.py
-    | csv-columns -N 3
+    | csvf columns -N 3

     STNAME,Alabama,Alabama
     CTYNAME,Autauga County,Baldwin County